Magnolia 6.1 reached end of life on March 31, 2021. This branch is no longer supported, see End-of-life policy.

 Session management is handled by the application server that Magnolia is deployed on, not by Magnolia itself.

 Magnolia is not aware of any vulnerabilities in the libraries used in the product at the moment.
 If at any point such a vulnerability is discovered, Magnolia immediately upgrades to a newer version of the library to avoid the issue or provides a workaround to be applied on top of the library to prevent an exploit.

 Out of the box Magnolia doesn't forward any requests to other sites.
 When configuring such functionality in Magnolia, the implementor is fully responsible for preventing abuse of such features.

 If you find a security vulnerability in Magnolia, please report it privately:

 Our goal is to keep the vulnerability private.
 Issues in the SUPPORT project are private to Magnolia and the issue reporter.

 All currently maintained Magnolia branches get security fixes backported if the branch is vulnerable.
-For example, if a vulnerability is reported in Magnolia 6.1 we backport the fix to Magnolia 5.7, 5.6, and 5.5.
+For example, if a vulnerability is reported in Magnolia 6.1 we backport the fix to Magnolia 5.7.

 Maintenance releases for the current major version are available for the Community Edition as well as DX Core.